International Students Support

 F-1 students

-In general, as an F-1 student, you may be eligible for the following three categories of work authorization:
+In general, as an F-1 student, you may be eligible for the following three categories of work authorization: On Campus Employment, Curriculum Practical Training, and Optional Practical Training.

 You must be an active student and maintain full-time study status at Penn to be eligible for on-campus employment.
 Additionally, the position must be considered an on-campus job.
 Please refer to the ISSS website for the definition of “on-campus employment”.